jtrip/uconsole_notes/README.md

-# uconsole_notes
+# uConsole Notes
-notes about working with the uConsole from clockwork pi.
+Notes about working with the uConsole from clockwork pi.